The Eager Traveler

 Of all the park system’s units along the Mendocino coast, Van Damme is perhaps the richest in terms of historical resources connected with the redwood lumber industry.
 Its story is a prime example of the struggles and eventual failures of a small, independent lumber operation.

-Dogs are allowed in the campground, beach and Spring Ranch but they aren’t allowed on Fern Canyon Trail, Old Logging Road Trail, or Pygmy Forest Trail
+Dogs are allowed in the campground, beach and Spring Ranch but they aren’t allowed on Fern Canyon Trail, Old Logging Road Trail, or Pygmy Forest Trail.

-Ride the Skunk Train
+Ride the Skunk Train: An Iconic Mendocino Activity

 This HAS to be on your list of things to do in Mendocino.
 To book, click this link.
 Imagine stepping back in time for a magical ride through the redwoods on a historic train.
 Since 1885 the Skunk train has made its way through old-growth redwood groves, over scenic trestle bridges, through spectacular tunnels, and into the heart of the Noyo River canyon.
 I enjoyed the same pristine views that have remained largely unchanged for well over a century on my ride through the groves.
 You can either ride in the open carriage or take a seat inside.
 Tip: The train has snacks and drinks for purchase so save your appetite.